wickworks/witchdice/README.md

 ##### FEATURES ######
 - Add a "tips & tricks" section for negative dice.
   - or some kind of pop-up tooltip system e.g. "press and hold to send later"
+    - tooltips for:
+      - hover on ? in x-card, saying what it will do,
+      - 5e hit/miss box
+      - 5e damage
+      - "advantage" and "blessed" in the tips and tricks

+- Accesibility: make a standard button component that can take either backspace or right-click as the same input.
+Some kind of visual indicator that it can be right-clicked?

 - "calculate average damage" for a roll instead of having to click through it